betherworld/chainge/README.md

 # Features

-## Donor
+## Donors

-- Campaign details and goals are displayed on a web interface.
+- Information about a campaign and specific impact goals are displayed on the website.
+Those details are stored in a blockchain and it is hence impossible to change them retrospectively.

-- Donors can make donations to a Campaign with an Ether transaction to the Smart Contract.

-- The Smart Contract automatically redirects the split for the primary WWF project to a predefined address.
+- Donors can make an Ether donation to the Campaign, if they are convinced of the specific parameters and impact goals.
+The funds are then stored in a decentralized smart contract and can therefore only be used for their intended purpose.
+This can easily be verified by donors as well as regulators - there is no need to trust a middleman.

+- A previously defined split of the donations is automatically sent to the initiator of the campaign.
+It is however not possible to claim any other donations.

-- If the campaign goals are not met, the remaining amount will be reimbursed to the donors.
+- In case the campaign goals are not met, the remaining funds are reimbursed automatically to the donors.
+This is a reassurance for them, but also an incentive for the citizens and the project initiator.

 ### Further development

-- Donors could be allowed to customize the split, this feature is not implemented because this would allow an unbalanced distribution.
+- Donors could be allowed to explicitly state, how much of their money should go towards the environmental campaign and how much towards the community project.

+- With the data gathered during a campaign, it is possible to automatically generate regular updates for donors.

 ## Community